-[It is an error if the variable cannot be selected as a state.]
+[It is an error if the variable cannot be selected as a state.
+Note that there is also the reinit declaration equation, section 16.8.3.]

 expr needs to be type-compatible with x. reinit can only be applied once for the same variable - either as an individual variable or as part of an array of variables.
 It can only be applied in the body of a when-clause in an equation section.
 See also section 8.3.6.